-UCD SCHOOL OF ARCHITECTURE STUDY ABROAD PROGRAMME
+UCD SCHOOL OF ARCHITECTURE CELEBRATING ITS CENTENARY IN 2011/12 STUDY ABROAD PROGRAMME

-THE UCD SCHOOL OF ARCHITECTURE is home to Ireland's longest-running and most prestigious architecture programme.
+THE UCD SCHOOL OF ARCHITECTURE, celebrating its centenary in 2011/12, is home to Ireland's longest-running and most prestigious architecture programme.
 Over the past century, the School has been of central importance to all aspects of Ireland's architectural culture: producing graduates of the highest calibre; achieving excellence in research; and, fostering innovation, experiment and debate.
-From Kevin Roche to Grafton Architects, many of our graduates have achieved worldwide renown, while our research and graduate programmes have contributed at an international level in key areas of practice, scholarship and research.
+From Kevin Roche to Grafton Architects, many of its graduates have achieved worldwide renown, while its research and graduate programmes have contributed at an international level in key areas of practice, scholarship and research.

 The UCD School of Architecture is well known for its academic excellence and for its strong commitment to high standards in the practice of architecture.
-The two degrees which constitute the School's architecture programme - the BSc and the MArch - are accredited by the professional institutes of both Ireland and Britain (RIAI and RIBA, respectively).
-In addition, the School is currently in the process of seeking NAAB accreditation.
+The two degrees which constitute the School's architecture programme - the BSc and the BArch/MArch - are accredited by the professional institutes of both Ireland and Britain (RIAI and RIBA, respectively).
 The architecture programme attracts high-achieving students with a range of talents and approaches: from the technically minded to the artistically gifted; and, from the socially conscious to the natural communicators and leaders.